chilampoon/ROML/binary/README.md

 ### Data description

-_Maybe adding more datasets afterwards._
+_Maybe adding more datasets afterwards._ -> CRC from TCGA and KFSYSCC

 #### 1. TCGA BRCA RNA-seq